kubeshop/testkube/docs/docs/testkube-enterprise/articles/usage-guide.md

 #### TLS

-For best performance, TLS should be terminated at application level (Testkube Enterprise API) instead of NGINX/Ingress level because gRPC and Websockets protocols perform significantly better when HTTP2 protocol is used end-to-end.
+For best the performance, TLS should be terminated at the application level (Testkube Enterprise API) instead of NGINX/Ingress level because gRPC and Websockets protocols perform significantly better when HTTP2 protocol is used end-to-end.
 Note that NGINX, by default, downgrades the HTTP2 protocol to HTTP1.1 when the backend service is using an insecure port.